helm/helm/docs/provenance.md

 WHAT YOU WILL NEED:

-- A valid  PGP keypair in a binary (not ASCII-armored) format
+- A valid, passphrase-less PGP keypair in a binary (not ASCII-armored) format
 - helm

 Creating a new chart is the same as before: